wptide/wptide.org/web/docs/installation/README.md

 ## Firebase Project

-If you don't have a Firebase project, start by creating a new project from the [Firebase Console](https://console.firebase.google.com/).
+If you don't have a Firebase project, then start by creating a new project from the [Firebase Console](https://console.firebase.google.com/).
 Later we'll connect your cloned version of Tide to your Firebase project—we don't need to actually use the project, just authenticate with it.
-Meaning, setting up a Firebase project will not cost you anything, it just needs to exist.
+Setting up a Firebase project will not cost you anything, it just needs to exist for authentication purposes.
 Make a note of the Project ID you choose, you will need it later.

 ## Clone Tide